+Ordinary shares

+1 Issuer Fubon Bank (Hong Kong)

+Limited

+2 Unique identifier - ISIN N.A.

+3 Governing law(s) of the instrument Companies Ordinance

+Regulatory treatment

+4 Transitional Basel III rules 1 N.A.

+5 Post-transitional Basel III rules 2 Common Equity Tier 1

+6 Eligible at solo/group/group & solo Solo

+7 Instrument type Ordinary shares

+8 Amount recognised in regulatory capital (Currency in million, as of most (HK\$ million)

+recent reporting date) 4,830

+9 Par value of instrument N.A.

+10 Accounting classification Shareholders' equity

+11 Original date of issuance 27 January 1970

+12 Perpetual or dated Perpetual

+13 Original maturity date N.A.

+14 Issuer call subject to prior supervisory approval No

+15 Optional call date, contingent call dates and redemption amount N.A.

+16 Subsequent call dates, if applicable N.A.

+Coupons / dividends

+17 Fixed or floating dividend/coupon Floating

+18 Coupon rate and any related index N.A.

+19 Existence of a dividend stopper No

+20 Fully discretionary, partially discretionary or mandatory Fully discretionary

+21 Existence of step up or other incentive to redeem No

+22 Noncumulative or cumulative Non-cumulative

+23 Convertible or non-convertible Non-convertible

-Ordinary shares USD200 million 6.125% subordinated notes due 2020 24 If convertible, conversion trigger (s) N.A.
-N.A.
+24 If convertible, conversion trigger (s) N.A.

 25 If convertible, fully or partially N.A.
-N.A.

 26 If convertible, conversion rate N.A.
-N.A.

 27 If convertible, mandatory or optional conversion N.A.
-N.A.

 28 If convertible, specify instrument type convertible into N.A.
-N.A.

 29 If convertible, specify issuer of instrument it converts into N.A.

-N.A.
-30 Write-down feature No No 31 If write-down, write-down trigger(s) N.A.
-N.A.
+30 Write-down feature No

+31 If write-down, write-down trigger(s) N.A.

 32 If write-down, full or partial N.A.
-N.A.

 33 If write-down, permanent or temporary N.A.
-N.A.

 34 If temporary write-down, description of write-up mechanism N.A.

-N.A.
-35 Position in subordination hierarchy in liquidation Rank after USD200 million 6.125% subordinated notes due 2020 Subordinated to depositors, general creditors and all other unsubordinated creditors of the Bank 36 Non-compliant transitioned features No Yes 37 If yes, specify non-compliant features N.A.
-Absence of non-viability loss absorption criteria
+35 Position in subordination hierarchy in liquidation N.A.

+36 Non-compliant transitioned features No

+37 If yes, specify non-compliant features N.A.